chartjs/Chart.js/docs/docs/developers/index.md

  - https://www.chartjs.org/dist/master/Chart.js
  - https://www.chartjs.org/dist/master/Chart.min.js

-> Note: Development builds are currently only available via HTTP, so in order to include them in [JSFiddle](https://jsfiddle.net) or [CodePen](https://codepen.io), you need to access these tools via HTTP as well.

 **WARNING: Development builds MUST not be used for production purposes or as replacement for CDN.**

 ## Browser support